 - Honesty and cooperation: Students involved in disciplinary proceedings shall cooperate and be honest and complete in their answers.
 Failure to do so may be a violation of the Student Code and/or of the Honor Code.
 (15)

-- Access to hearing records: The student's conduct record is the property of the College.
-A student found responsible for violating College regulations or a reporting party considering an appeal may make an appointment during normal working hours to review materials in the case file.
+- Access to hearing records: The student's conduct record is the property of the university.
+A student found responsible for violating university regulations or a reporting party considering an appeal may make an appointment during normal working hours to review materials in the case file.
 The student also may listen to copies of the recordings, if any, in the presence of an administrator, a Student Conduct Council member or Honor Council member.
 The student may have legal counsel or one other clearly-identified silent supporter present.

 D. Students with Disabilities.

 The university is committed to providing reasonable accommodations for students with documented disabilities.
 Such accommodations may

 - Failure to appear for appointments: If a Respondent fails to make an appointment with the Case Administrator within three working days after being notified, fails to appear for a scheduled appointment, or otherwise fails to respond to a written direction to appear after being properly notified, the Case Administrator may bring a charge of Abuse of the Conduct System, and/or place a hold on the student's records.
 In addition, the Case Administrator may reduce the charges

 towriting and set a hearing date without the student's consultation.

 - Notice: Proper notice will consist of an email sent to a student's official university email account, written notice delivered through either campus or U.S. Mail to an address in the Registrar's records, or a letter delivered personally by university staff, including Residence Life student staff.
 In general, correspondence will be sent via email or to the student's local address or Campus Station Unit (CSU) when classes are in session and to the student's home address when classes are not in session.